 The UNCITRAL Arbitration Rules, chosen by three-quarters (76%) of respondents, were a clear winner.
 They were followed by 'national arbitration laws' (28%), 'bespoke regimes agreed by the parties' (26%) and the LMAA Terms (13%).
 Several interviewees credited the success of the UNCITRAL Arbitration Rules to these rules being carefully designed and widely tested.
 Others remarked on their prevalence and level of global recognition.
-This may be because the UNCITRAL Arbitration Rules are used across all sectors regimes by 76% of respondents in both commercial and investment treaty arbitration.
+This may be because the UNCITRAL Arbitration Rules are used across all sectors

-Interviewees valued the procedural flexibility offered by ad hoc arbitration, which they felt enhanced party autonomy compared to institutional arbitration
+Interviewees valued the procedural flexibility offered by ad hoc arbitration, which they felt enhanced party autonomy compared to institutional arbitration in both commercial and investment treaty arbitration.